 The perks of visiting the Perth Hills wineries

-Most of the wineries are family owned and operated.
-You’ll find these located in the sub-region of the Bickley Valley.
+Most of the wineries are family owned and operated, and most are noticeably smaller than the Swan Valley wineries.
+While the Perth Hills region itself is quite large, you’ll find the wine and cider producers located in the sub-region of the Bickley Valley.
 They make up the Bickley Valley Wine and Cider trail.

-So what do you have to look forward to when heading to do some wine tasting in the Perth Hills?
+So what do you have to look forward to when heading to do some wine tasting at the Bickley Valley wineries in the Perth Hills?

 Beautiful nature & Insta-worthy opportunities

-The Perth Hills region is truly beautiful.
-It’s full of hills and valleys plus lots of greenery.
+The Bickley Valley region is truly beautiful with lots of hills and valleys.
 If you know the right time of year to go, the rolling orchards explode with brilliant autumn colours and spring blossoms.

-Despite being only 30-minute drive from Perth City, you literally feel like you’re a world away.
+Despite being only a 30-minute drive from Perth City, you literally feel like you’re a world away because this area is a little bit of a local secret.

-If you love nature and taking Instagram photos of a glass tilted in the air with nothing but vines and orchards in the background, then the Perth Hills is the perfect choice for you.
+If you love nature and taking Instagram photos of a glass tilted in the air with nothing but vines and orchards in the background, then a wine tour in the Bickley Valley region is the perfect choice for you.

 Out of the ordinary tastes

-If your taste buds are after something a little bit special, then you’ll find some gems in the Perth Hills region.
+If your taste buds are after something a little bit special, then you’ll definitely find some gems in the Bickley Valley wine region.

-From Methode Traditionelle style cider (aka cider made in the same way Champagne is made) to trying wine grape varieties such as Pignoletto, Mourvedre, Barbera, Brachetto, Nebbiolo and more.
+From award-winning Methode Traditionelle style cider (aka cider made in the same way that Champagne is made) to trying wine grape varieties such as Fiano, Pignoletto, Mourvedre, Barbera, Tempranillo, Nebbiolo, Pinot Noir and more.
 Being a continental climate, Spanish, Portuguese and Italian varietals flourish in this region.

 There are many treasures for those with an adventurous palate in the Perth Hills.
-Not to mention some fantastic little winery restaurants taking advantage of all this regional produce!
+Not to mention some fantastic little winery restaurants taking advantage of all this fresh regional produce!
+Lunch with a view anyone?
+There’s no shortage of that here.

 Unique wine experiences

 We’re not going to lie.
-If you travel with an insider to the Perth Hills, you will be able to uncover some pretty special experiences.
+If you travel with an insider to the Bickley Valley, you will be able to uncover some pretty special experiences.

-*Cough cough*, if you need the inside goss on some unique wine experiences in the Bickley Valley, we know someone who can help 😉
+*Cough cough*, if you need the inside goss on some unique hands on wine experiences in the Bickley Valley, we know someone who can help 😉

-For instance, as a little sneak preview of what you can be in for: Do you want to learn to make your own sparkling wine in the Perth Hills one-on-one with the winemaker who is known as the Sparkling Queen?
+For instance, as a little sneak preview of what you can be in for: Do you want to learn to make your own sparkling wine in the Bickley Valley one-on-one with the winemaker who is known as the Sparkling Queen?

 If not, then how would you like to make your own red wine in a private wine blending masterclass?
 The opportunities are endless if you know the right people.